AbdullahDahabre/Customer-Personality-Analysis/README.md

 Need to perform clustering to summarize customer segments.

 ### Acknowledgement
 The dataset for this project is provided by Dr. Omar Romero-Hernandez.
+Kaggle. https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis